The Woodhull Freedom Foundation aims to affirm sexual freedom as a fundamental human right and works to end sexual violence.

 The founding members of the Woodhull Freedom Foundation, included Mary Frances Berry, Melinda Chateauvert, Richard Cunningham, Judy Guerin, Ricci Levy, Jeffrey Mongtomery and Eric Rofes.
 In 2003, they gathered to discuss individuals and families being denied their fundamental human right to sexual freedom – a denial that threatened their health and welfare in addition to their Constitutionally-supported quest for happiness.

 From that meeting, the Woodhull Freedom Foundation – named for 19th century feminist and activist Victoria Woodhull – was born.
 Since its inception, the Foundation has advocated on behalf of sexual freedom as a fundamental human right, worthy of its place alongside hard-fought liberties including freedom of expression, the right to family, and the right to privacy.
-Whether talking with students about the legitimacy of all consenting families or successfully imploring Congress to eliminate condoms as evidence of rape, Woodhull works alongside allies representing specific issues, identities and communities, while simultaneously serving as an umbrella advocate for sexual rights as a whole.
+Whether talking with students about the legitimacy of all consenting families or successfully imploring Congress to eliminate condoms as evidence of prostitution, Woodhull works alongside allies representing specific issues, identities and communities, while simultaneously serving as an umbrella advocate for sexual rights as a whole.

 Despite the climate of change surrounding marriage equality, there are still many sexual identities that fall outside the protections and liberties offered by current policy.
 Based in Washington DC, the Woodhull Freedom Foundation works to change those laws, policies and practices across a range of issues with one thing in common: They deny or threaten our right to sexual freedom.
 We’re committed to reversing the erosion of long-standing civil and human rights, like the right to abortion and reproductive education, while also advancing legal and cultural tolerance for all family structures and sexual identities.
 Woodhull was instrumental in the inclusion of domestic partner benefits as a component of same-sex marriage – a detail at risk in the original legislation.
 We played a key role in the termination of Washington DC’s “Prostitution Free Zones,” which infracted on legally defensible rights, and testified on behalf of successful efforts to end the practice of shackling incarcerated women during labor and childbirth in Florida prisons